 Alternatively, this education may be acquired through responsible work or self-study, if another qualified actuary familiar with the work is willing to attest to the knowledge of the opining actuary.
 To meet the experience requirement, an actuary is required to have at least three years of responsible experience relevant to the Opinion, under the review of another actuary who was qualified to issue the Opinion at the time the review took place.

-Section 3, Specific Qualification Standards, of the USQS applies to appointed actuaries but does not apply to qualified actuaries, as the insurance products covered in the VM-31 report are generally less comprehensive.
-Appointed Actuaries must consider a broader perspective, including the adequacy of reserves for the entire company, often including multiple products.
-While the Valuation Manual methodologies are intended to provide adequate reserves, the Qualified Actuary does not provide an opinion on reserve adequacy; instead, the Qualified Actuary opines on whether the reserves are calculated following the rules set forth in the Valuation Manual.
+Section 3, Specific Qualification Standards, of the USQS must be satisfied by qualified actuaries with respect to the area(s) that they are providing a certification and/or opinion, as required by the Valuation Manual definition of “qualified actuary”. .

 Policy Forms and Coverages